JS-LinuxInfra/GCP/README.md

 ### View the past seven days of spend as well as projected forecast in the billing account overview.
 ![Step16](images/step16.png)

-### View spend report sorting by amount each service is using.
+### View spend report sorting by the amount each service is costing per the specified date duration.
 ![Step17](images/step17.png)